George W. Bush On Trump’s Muslim Ban: Veiled Criticism Invokes Constitutionality

 It would appear that former President George W. Bush is not quite in agreement with new president Donald Trump on a few issues, like his ongoing treatment of the media as an “enemy of the people” and his executive order for a travel ban that targeted Muslims.
 He went on NBC’s Today show Monday to promote his new book on American military veterans, Portraits of Courage, and, at the prompting of Matt Lauer, imparted a few of his views of the nascent Trump presidency.
 And the ex-president, who had his own troubles with an adversarial free press and a rise in anti-Muslim sentiment while in office, seemed to base his critical remarks around the Constitution.

-Today‘s Matt Lauer, after the video clip of then President Bush, in a national address, calling for tolerance in America of Muslims and their religious views just after the terrorist attacks on September 11, noted that the presidency of Donald Trump has taken a far different tone with with immigration, and Muslims in particular.
+Today‘s Matt Lauer, after the video clip of then-President Bush, in a national address, calling for tolerance in America of Muslims and their religious views just after the terrorist attacks on September 11, noted that the presidency of Donald Trump has taken a far different tone with immigration, and Muslims in particular.
 Asked what he thought of the travel ban on Muslims inveighed by a Trump executive order just days after his inauguration, former President Bush hinted that the Trump administration was ignoring a constitutional imperative.

 “It’s very important for all of us to recognize one of our great strengths is for people to be able to worship the way they want to or not worship at all.
 A bedrock of our freedom is the right to worship freely.”